ZakariaPZ/zakariapz.github.io/_posts/2022-12-10-giscus-comments.md

 <!-- ## Mathematical Overview of Autoencoders -->

-An autoencoder is a special type of neural network architecture that learns to reconstruct its input.
-It consists of two components: an encoder to learn a representation of the input, and decoder to construct this representation back into the input.
-However, the actual architecture is a single feed-forward network, with a bottleneck layer marking the boundary between the two components.
+An autoencoder is a special type of neural network architecture designed to learn a compressed representation $$ \mathbf{z} $$ of an input $$ \mathbf{x} $$.
+Functionally, it consists of two components: an encoder to learn a representation of the input, and decoder to decode this representation back into the input.
+The architecture is a single feed-forward network, with a bottleneck layer partitioning the two components.

-Once an input sample of dimension $$N$$ passes through the encoder, we obtain a latent representation of it that has dimensionality $$D$$.
+Once an input of dimension $$N$$ passes through the encoder, we obtain its latent representation of dimension $$D$$.
 As autoencoders are tools for dimnesionality reduction, $$D \ll N$$.
-Subsequently, the decoder takes this latent representation and produces an output of size $$N$$, that resembles the input as closely as possible.

-If the decoder is able to reconstruct the input simply using the latent representation, the latter must contain all the most relevant information about the original input.
+Subsequently, the decoder takes this latent representation and produces an output of size $$N$$ that resembles the input as closely as possible.
+If the decoder is able to reconstruct the input simply using the latent representation, the latter is simply a compressed version of the input; that is, (ideally) only information relevant to reconstructing the input is present in the latent representation.

-From a mathematical perspective, the encoder can be represented as a function $$f$$ that maps an input vector $$\mathbf{x}$$ to a latent representation $$\mathbf{z}$$:
+The encoder can be represented as a function $$f$$ that maps an input vector $$\mathbf{x}$$ to a latent representation $$\mathbf{z}$$:

 $$\mathbf{z} = f(\mathbf{x})$$